Frequently Answered Questions

 Is my money FSCS protected?

 TILLIT Limited is authorised and regulated by the Financial Conduct Authority (FCA).
-Our custodian, Seccl Custody Ltd, is also authorised and regulated by the FCA, and your money is FSCS protected (up to £85,000) should TILLIT or Seccl go into administration.
+Our custodian, Seccl Custody Ltd, is also authorised and regulated by the FCA, and your money is FSCS protected (up to £85,000) should TILLIT or Seccl's banking partner Lloyd's go into administration.
 Any invested money is not protected against market movements and your capital is at risk.

 Who is Seccl Custody?